6 Tips for Using and Caring for Lithium Ion Battery Safety

 Avoid Extreme Temperatures

-According to lithium-ion battery safety regulations, keep your lithium-ion battery between 32° F and 105° F. These batteries are sensitive to temperature fluctuations, which can cause overheating, reduce battery life, or result in damage that could lead to a malfunction.
+According to lithium-ion battery safety regulations, keep your lithium-ion battery between 32°F and 105°F. These batteries are sensitive to temperature fluctuations, which cause overheating, reduce battery life, or result in damage that leads to a malfunction.
 For this reason, avoid storing your battery in the car or anywhere it will be exposed to direct sunlight.
-The same goes for humidity, which is why you should also make sure to only store your batteries in well-ventilated areas.
+The same goes for humidity, so you should make sure to only store your batteries in well-ventilated areas.
 If you require lithium-ion batteries in cold weather, look for specially designed and crafted low-temperature batteries.
-At the same time, choosing a high-temperature lithium battery will ensure the safety and longevity of your battery in a hot environment.
+Choosing a high-temperature lithium battery ensures the safety and longevity of your battery in a hot environment.

 Lithium Ion Battery Safety